MyLittleWallpaper/WallpaperChanger/README.md

 Just run the script from command line with `./wallpaper_change.py`

-If you want to change settings, copy settings.example.py to settings.py and modify the file.
+If you want to change settings, copy settings.example.ini to settings.ini and modify the file.

 ## Cron